MdSaddamKazmi/CAP/README.md

+* use "cd Project_Student_Details" to go inside the folder

+** If you are directly checking this branch ,first deploy to sqlite by using command  "cds deploy --to sqlite:student.db"

-* use "cd Project_Student_Details" to go inside the folder and use command "cds watch" to check UI on port 4004
+* use command "cds watch" to check UI on port 4004

 * open annotation file app/project1/annotations.cds